anarghya-das/Space-Invader/README.md

 ## Assets

 Muisc and sounds in the game were downloaded from [freesound.org](https://freesound.org/)<br>
-Backgorund vectors in the game were downloaded from [freepik.com](www.freepik.com)
+Background vectors in the game were downloaded from [freepik.com](www.freepik.com)